Watch for Updates to the History of "Go Ye" Mission and Markoma

 - As part of the "Go Ye" Prison Ministry, Dave Richert and Kurt Marquardt begin traveling to institutions across Oklahoma.
 They visit prisons and enroll inmates in the Ministry's "Acorn" Bible study program.
 The program slogan is: "Mighty oaks from little acorns grow."

-- "Go Ye Village" retirement center becomes self-governing.
+- "Go Ye Village" retirement center is completely separated from Markoma Bible Academy, and becomes self-governing.